Dean's Distinguished Scholar

-David A. Wirth is Professor of Law at Boston College Law School in Newton, Massachusetts, where he has served as Director of International Programs.
-Professor Wirth teaches primarily in the field of public international law.
+David A. Wirth is a professor and Dean's Distinguished Scholar at Boston College Law School, where he has served as Director of International Programs.
+He teaches primarily in the field of public international law.
 He has a particularly strong research interest in international environmental law, an area in which he has worked and practiced for more than two decades.
-In addition to Boston College, he has taught at Harvard, M.I.T., Oxford, the Fletcher School of Law and Diplomacy, and the University of Virginia.
+In addition to Boston College, he has taught at Harvard, M.I.T., Oxford, Tuft’s Fletcher School of Law and Diplomacy, and the University of Virginia.

-A life member of the Council on Foreign Relations, Professor Wirth has served on advisory boards to a number of institutions of higher learning, domestic agencies, and international organizations, including Vermont Law School, the Environmental Protection Agency and the European Bank for Reconstruction and Development.
-He has been a consultant to the United Nations Development Program, the United Nations Environment Program, the North American Commission for Environmental Cooperation, the C.S.
-Mott Foundation, the German Marshall Fund of the United States, and the Belgian State Secretary for Energy and Sustainable Development.
+A life member of the Council on Foreign Relations, Wirth has served on advisory boards to a number of institutions of higher learning, domestic agencies, and international organizations, including Vermont Law School, the Environmental Protection Agency, and the European Bank for Reconstruction and Development.
+He has been a consultant to the United Nations Development Program, United Nations Environment Program, North American Commission for Environmental Cooperation, C.S.
+Mott Foundation, German Marshall Fund of the United States, and Belgian State Secretary for Energy and Sustainable Development.

 A prolific writer, Wirth is the author of more than fifty articles and reports on international environmental law and policy for legal, academic, professional, and popular audiences.
 He is co-author of major new editions of legal texts on international organizations and environmental law.
 Wirth is currently at work on a scholarly treatise on the role of science in international trade law.
 His published work has appeared in numerous highly respected journals, including the Yale Law Journal, Columbia Law Review, Virginia Law Review, Foreign Policy, and American Journal of International Law.